 The Secret’s Out

 So, was Frances Hodgson Burnett radically ahead of her time?
 While she may not have trained in psychology, she certainly seems familiar with the healing power of nature.
-It’s fair to say that the title of her story refers not only to the literal garden on Mary’s estate, but to the garden of the soul that blooms when we nurture our psychological well being.
+It’s fair to say that the title of her story refers not only to the literal garden on Mary’s estate, but to the garden of the soul that blooms when we nurture our mental health.

 With a little tending, anything can grow.